Automating-GIS-processes/site/source/lessons/L2/overview.rst

 Lesson 2 Overview
 =================

-In this week, we will learn how to read and write spatial data, and how to deal with projections in Python using `Geopandas <http://geopandas.org/>`_ -module and some useful data management functionalities.
+In this lesson, we will learn how to handle spatial data in python using `Geopandas <http://geopandas.org/>`_.
+Geopandas combines the power of Pandas to analyze tabular data, and Shapely for handling geometries.
+In particular, we will learn how to read and write spatial data in Python, and to manipulate geometries in a GeoDataFrame.
+Furthermore, we will learn to

-1. `Introduction to Geopandas <../../notebooks/L2/geopandas-basics.ipynb>`__
-2. `Managing map projections <../../notebooks/L2/projections.ipynb>`__
-3. :doc:`Exercise 2: Working with geometric objects <exercise-2>`
+we will get to know `Geopandas <http://geopandas.org/>`_

 Learning goals